keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

   - ![Screenshot from 2020-08-25 13-28-28](https://user-images.githubusercontent.com/61749/91213648-86ac0900-e6d7-11ea-8e76-ce9a12abc3ce.png)

 - **(c)** Bootstrap our test enviornment to a real cluster.
-  - Since we'll need to validate the internals of our deployment (i.e. such as pod phase, etc.), we'll be want to run these tests against a live cluster.
+  - Since we'll need to validate the internals of our deployment (i.e. such as pod phase, etc.), we'll want to run these tests against a live cluster.
 To automate a test cluster, one suggestion would be to automate the provisioning of a cluster, leveraging a lightweight cluster implementation such as  [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/) or [K3S/K3D](https://k3d.io/)
   - ![Screenshot from 2020-08-25 13-30-49](https://user-images.githubusercontent.com/61749/91213651-86ac0900-e6d7-11ea-9ed3-356f9979aff3.png)

 - **(d)** Setup our Custom Resource Controller.